-I have been working for years in research and became familiar with topics as different as what dough and nanoparticles, microscopy and fluorescence.
-I am now active in innovation and innovation protection in the private sector.
+I have been working for years in academic research and became familiar with scientific topics as different as wheat dough and nanoparticles, kinetics and fluorescence, blood analysis and algal proteins.
+I am now active in communication, innovation, and innovation protection in the private sector.

 My scientific expertise are proteins and enzymes.
 Proteins an enzymes are at the core of multiple technologies and products we use everyday from the food, to the biomedical, to the energy sector.

-I now act as afreelance scientist.
-I support scientists in their research and publication, while helping funding agencies by evaluating proposals and small companies.
+I now act as a freelance scientist.
+I publish articles to communicate scientific topics dealing with protein behaviour or cosmetics.
+I support scientists in their research and publication, while helping international funding agencies by evaluating proposals.
+I also consult with start-ups and small companies.
 I am registered in the Participant Register for EU projects (PIC number 896398244).
-Feel free to visit my my Linkedin profile.

 38. Faccio G, 2020 Plant complexity and cosmetic innovation, iScience, DOI:https://doi.org/10.1016/j.isci.2020.101358 37.
 Weishaupt R, Zünd JN, Heuberger L, Zuber F, Faccio G. Robotti F, Ferrari A, Fortunato G, Ren Q, Maniura-Weber K, Guex AG.
 2020 Antibacterial, Cytocompatible, Sustainably Sourced: Cellulose Membranes with Bifunctional Peptides for Advanced Wound Dressings, Advanced Healthcare Materials, 1901850. https://doi.org/10.1002/adhm.201901850201936.
 Faccio* G, Cont A, Mailand E, Zare-Eelanjegh E, Malini RI, Maniura-Weber K, Rossi RM, Spano* F, 2019 Complete inclusion of bioactive molecules and particles in polydimethylsiloxane: a straightforward process under mild conditions, Scientific reports 9 (1), 1-82018